-The "Student Voice: Alcohol and Drug Survey" was conducted November 29 - December 4, 2020, using Survey Monkey.
+The "Student Voice: Alcohol and Drug Survey" was conducted November 1-16, 2022 using Survey Monkey.
 Survey items assessed student attitudes, perceptions, and opinions about alcohol and drugs at the School and the prevalence of use in the last twelve months.
 The survey also measured the perception of the campus climate and prevention efforts.

-The Office of Student Affairs issued three emails to the entire Juilliard student body (893 students) to solicit anonymous responses to survey questions.
-The response rate of 45% (402 students) is a participation increase from 2018 where the response rate was 34.5%.
-While respondents were required to answer demographic questions, all other questions were optional so the percentages listed are relative to the total number of respondents per question unless otherwise noted.
+The Office of Student Affairs issued three emails to the Juilliard student body (910 students) for anonymous responses to survey questions.
+The response rate of 38% (350 students) is a participation decrease from 2020, when the response rate was 45%.
+While respondents were required to answer demographic questions, all other questions were optional, so the percentages listed are relative to the total number of respondents per question unless otherwise noted.